irufus/gdax-java/README.md

 ## Updates - v 0.11.0
 -------------------
-- decoupling the `api` code from the spring boot desktop client application so it can be used as a library.
+- decoupling the `api` code from the spring boot desktop client application so the api can be used and eventually published as a library.
-- decoupling `model` code so that the shared/common elements can be depended upon by multiple projects and make building out a FIX client potentially easier
+- decoupling `model` code so that it can become shared/common for multiple projects and make building out a FIX client potentially easier
 - decoupling the `websocketfeed` code from the api implementation
+- new `security` module so websocketfeed and api can share the `Signature` code
-- decoupling the `gui` desktop app built on the api from the `api` code
+- removal of the `gui` desktop app - this needs rebuilding properly (with tests)
-- multiproject gradle build
+- new modularised multi-project gradle build
-- centralised dependency versioning in the root build.gradle - easier to manage them in one location
+- centralised dependency versioning for libraries, in the root `build.gradle` as its easier to manage them in a single location
 - segregating the unit tests from the integration tests
-- updated api/sandbox-api endpoints
+- updated api/sandbox-api endpoints for use with tests
-- renaming project to to Coinbase-Pro-java in the `settings.gradle` file
+- renaming project to `Coinbase-Pro-java` in the `settings.gradle` file
-- remove joda time lib in favour of the standard library Instant implementation
+- remove joda time lib in favour of the standard library Instant implementation `JavaTimeModule` for the `ObjectMapper`
-- updated libraries to latest versions: spring boot, jackson, gson, etc.
+- updated libraries to newer versions: spring boot, jackson, gson, etc.
-- removal of Gson in favour of jackson libs
+- removal of Gson in favour of Jackson libs
+- updated classes to use constructor injection rather than field based

 ## Updates - v 0.9.1